radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 When you find files that are no longer used, please create a subdirectory in the radgrad2/archive/ directory, and copy them over there before deleting from the app/ area.

 To avoid IntelliJ errors in the archive/ directory, you mark the archive/ directory as "excluded" (select the archive/ directory in the Project Pane, then right click, select "Mark directory as", then select "Excluded").

+### Run all tests

+  5. Stop the running Meteor process (control-c)
+  6. `meteor npm run test-all`.
+Note that this normally takes about 10-15 minutes to run.
+Ensure that all tests pass.
+If not, fix any errors and/or ask for help.

 ### Merge into master, wait for CI results